-When dealing with scatter diagrams, the questions in a GCSE paper follow a structure that is usually the same year in year out.
+When dealing with scatter diagrams, the questions in a GCSE paper follow a structure that is usually the same every year.

 In this activity, we're going to look at the last two.

 The difference between these two words is actually quite simple.

 Interpolation is where you use the line of best fit for a value that is within the plotted points.

 Extrapolation is where you use the line of best fit for a value that is outside the plotted points.
 In other words, you have extended the pattern.

 When you are drawing a line of best fit, we draw a straight line through the points and use this to read values.